-- Adjustment begins by jobhopping, fleeing work by returning to school, quitting or withdrawing from nursing, burnout (the result of unresolved conflict: characterized by chronic complaining) - Bicultural Adaptation, the only constructive type of resolution - Biculturalism is the integration of two conflicting value systems, e.g. school vs. work, balancing between the academic ideals with work realities.
+Resolution and Adjustment begins by job- hopping, fleeing work by Assist to evaluate work situation objectively and effectively predict the Bicultural Adaptation returning to school, quitting or withdrawing from nursing, actions and reactions of other staff burnout (the result of unresolved conflict; characterized by chronic Help identify appropriate and obtainable goals complaining) Bicultural Adaptation, the only constructive type of resolution Biculturalism is the integration of two conflicting value systems, e.g. school vs. work, Discuss constructive problem-solving, including how to go about positive change balancing between the academic ideals with work realities.